 Most people that are not eligible for Medicare will have health or travel insurance.
 For those that do not have adequate insurance coverage, NSW Health will waive these costs to help support international students.
 This includes the waiving of payment and debt recovery procedures for ambulance transfers of people suspected to have COVID-19 infection, who are taken to NSW Health facilities for assessment.

-If your patient test positive to COVID-19 and require treatment, NSW Health will also waive these costs.
+If your patient tests positive to COVID-19 and requires treatment, NSW Health will also waive these costs.
 This includes waiving payment and debt recovery procedures for people seeking treatment at NSW Health facilities.

 These arrangements have been put in place to ensure payment issues are not a barrier for people from overseas with respiratory symptoms seeking early medical advice.

-For more information on student support visit NSW Government website or call 1800 020 080.
+For more information on student support, visit the NSW Government website or call 1800 020 080.